 Also, excessive weight will cause the stylus to bottom out and rub on the vinyl.
 This will decrease the sound quality and will add unwanted noise to your recordings.

 To set the correct weight for your needle, you’ll need a micro-weighing scale.
-You will often find these types of scales at a drug dealers house or at the home of someone who likes making their own jewellery.
+These types of scales are often popular with people who craft their own jewelry.

 The scales you use will need to measure between 1.0 grams, up to 30 grams.
 And they’ll need to be able to measure in 0.1 gram increments too.

 You can get dedicated turntable scales for this task.
-Or just borrow a set of a drug-dealing friend.
+Or just borrow a set of a jewelry friend.

 For correct alignment and position of your new needle/stylus, you’ll want to use a turntable protractor during the setup.
 This will ensure that you achieve the optimal position for your needle.

 Before you start to make any recordings, you will want to use your needle for a while.
 The reason: Hi-fi needles need to be ‘broken in’ first before they are working at their best.
-So, go grab a few beers and then play lots of records using your new set up.
+So, go grab a beer, or a coffee, and then play lots of records using your new set up.